 The Orange Alternative would modify or close access to several local roadways.
-Access to CR 722/Enloe Road would no longer be available under the Orange Alternative.22 Travelers on CR 722/Enloe Road driving east and west would connect to the proposed frontage road and proceed to the next available intersection at FM 546 making right-, left-, or U-turns under the freeway to travel in the opposite direction.
-Direct access to CR 317 and FM 546 would be provided at interchanges and the section of FM 546 along the southern edge of the Airport would be incorporated as part of the proposed frontage road system.
-Other local roadways - Old Mill Road and Country Lane - south of the Airport Drive industrial area would be connected to the frontage road system and include right- and left-turns and U-turns as indicated in the schematic design to maintain local access.
+After issuance of the DEIS, the crossing of the freeway over CR 722/Enloe Road was modified keep CR 722/Enloe Road open under the freeway by extending the bridged freeway section south approximately 1,500 feet to cross over CR 722, Enloe Road.
+The City of McKinney will close CR 722/Enloe Road west of the freeway to accommodate the proposed runway extension to the north.
+Travelers along CR 722/Enloe Road would connect to the proposed freeway and frontage roads via the interchange at FM 546 to the south.
+Direct access to CR 317 and FM 546 would be provided at the proposed FM 546/CR 317 interchange.
+The section of FM 546 along the southern edge of the Airport would be incorporated into the proposed frontage road system.
+The revised FM 546/CR 317 interchange layout would accommodate a future FM 546 interchange under study by Collin County as part of the FM 546 (Airport Drive to CR 393) Corridor Study.
+Other local roadways - Old Mill Road and Country Lane - south of the Airport Drive industrial area could be connected to the frontage road system and include right- and left-turns and U-turns as indicated in the schematic design to maintain local access, depending on the alternative selected for FM 546.
 As noted above, the Orange Alternative would include the same improvements within the existing US 75 and SH 5 corridors as the Purple Alternative.
-Appendix K includes a detailed description of the changes in access and travel patterns
+Appendix K includes a detailed description of the changes in access and travel patterns.